-Subscribers also gain access to EVA’s comprehensive LNG Database, which includes detailed information on every existing, under construction and proposed LNG import and export project in the world.
-The database also provides historical import/export data by country, as well as long-term future supply/demand forecasts by country.
+In addition to the contents of the quarterly report, subscribers also have access to EVA’s comprehensive LNG database, as well as EVA’s Weekly LNG Roundup.
+EVA’s LNG database includes detailed information on every existing, under construction, and proposed LNG import project in the world.
+Additionally, the database provides historical import/export data by country, as well as mid-term supply/demand forecasts by country.